rmsk2/moreorless/readme.md

 - visualize line lengths larger than 80 in UI
 - adding cutting copying and pasting of parts of lines and full lines
 - adding search and replace
-- makeing sure it works with SuperBASIC.
+- making sure it works with SuperBASIC.

 After that possibly
 - adding an undo feature (I have no clear plan on how to achieve this, yet)